Phase separation

 2.2.1 Controller and Field Housing

-The controller is designed for panel mounting.
+The controller is designed for installation in control panels.
 Alternatively, a 19" 3U housing is available.
-To use the controller in the field, field housings made of plastic or stainless steel are available.
+To use the controller in the field, plastic or stainless steel field housings are available.

 2.2.2 Fieldbus

-The fieldbus option provides the possibility to integrate the controller into a process control system or to automate the process flow using control (PLC).
-In addition to transmitting measured values such as concentration or temperature, parameters and control data (e.g., product switching) can also be exchanged.
+The fieldbus option provides the ability to integrate the controller into a process control system or to automate the process sequence using control (PLC).
+In addition to transmitting measurements such as concentration or temperature, parameters and control data (e.g., product switching) can also be exchanged.

 The controller supports various fieldbus systems and follows the standards recommended by the respective standardization organizations.
 Common variants include Modbus and Profibus DP.